Bandits and Experts in Metric Spaces: Optimal per-metric performance

-Note that any open neighborhood $U$ of a $d$-fat subset $S$ has covering dimension $\COV(X)$, whereas cutting out $U\setminus S$ reduces the covering dimension by a positive amount that is bounded away from zero, irrespective of the choice of $U$.

-In both examples above, the max-min-covering dimension is $d$.
+\OMIT{ Note that any open neighborhood $U$ of a $d$-fat subset $S$ has covering dimension $\COV(X)$, whereas cutting out $U\setminus S$ reduces the covering dimension by a positive amount that is bounded away from zero, irrespective of the choice of $U$. } In both examples above, the max-min-covering dimension is $d$.
 This is because every point outside the fat subset has an open neighborhood whose covering dimension is at most $d$ (and the covering dimension of the fat subset itself is at most $d$, too).
 We formalize this argument as follows: